a woman holding her head in distress

 Make Sure To Give Notice Of The Court Hearing

 The judge or its available family court support staff will likely assist you in completing the necessary forms.
-One of the requirements is to give prior notice to the accused of the day and time of the hearing so that they will have an opportunity to attend to explain or oppose your request.
+One requirement is to give prior notice to the accused of the day and time of the hearing so that they will have an opportunity to attend to explain or oppose your request.

 Divorce Attorneys